vydang02/Tennessee-STAR-EDA-Project/Tennessee STAR Project EDA/project1.md

 ### Joint and Conditional Distributions

-Provide plots of either joint distributions or conditional distributions as appropriate for the following pairs of variables in the STAR data
+Some plots of joint distributions and conditional distributions as appropriate for some pairs of variables in the STAR data
 set:

 - `gender` and `stark`